jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 addresses, since it is useful for financial fraud.
-There is also a large market for their resale, which means they are truly the gift that keeps on giving.
+There is also a large market for their resale, which means they are truly the “gift” that keeps on giving.
 Unfortunately, what it gives is mostly trouble to the data subjects (whom the data is about).

+Figure 25\.
+Attributes over time in incidents

 Figure 26\.
 Compromised Data Types (2008 DBIR Figure 20\)

 Figure 27\.
-Top Confidentiality data varieties over time in breaches 2022 DBIRResults and Analysis
+Top Confidentiality data varieties over time in breaches

-Attribute
-19
-Figure 28\.
-Top Availability varieties in breaches (n\=1,109\)
+2022 DBIR Results and Analysis

+18

-Once attackers are inside the victims network they often install malware, which violates the Integrity of a system
+Once attackers are inside the victim’s network they often install malware, which violates the Integrity of a system
 (as does any other illicit change).